 Contributed Capital-Capital assets contributed by the MTA and restricted funds due from the MTA for the purchase of capital assets are recorded as capital contributions on the consolidated statements of Revenues, Expenses, and Changes in Net Position.
 Contributed capital is recognized upon identification of capital costs to be funded by the MTA.
-Capital contributions for the years ended December 31, 2022 and 2021, consist of the following (in thousands):
+Capital contributions for the years ended December 31, 2023 and 2022, consist of the following (in thousands):

-2022 2021 Capital assets contributed by MTA from: Federal grants \$ 1,106,449 \$ 702,533 Other than federal grants 2,076,501 1,635,022 Petroleum business taxes received for principal and interest payments on debt 353,187 321,550 Principal and interest payments on MTA Transportation bonds issued to fund capital assets (977,726) (947,522) Decrease in funds due from MTA for purchase of capital assets (168,993) 780,899 Total capital contributions \$ 2,389,418 \$ 2,492,482
+2023 2022 Capital assets contributed by MTA from: Federal grants \$1,543,079 \$ 1,106,449 Other than federal grants 1,972,220 2,076,501 Petroleum business taxes received for principal and interest payments on debt 195,918 353,187 Principal and interest payments on MTA Transportation bonds issued to fund capital assets (781,506) (977,726) Decrease in funds due from MTA for purchase of capital assets (179,631) (168,993) Total capital contributions \$2,750,080 \$ 2,389,418

-Passenger Revenue- Sale of farecards is reported as deferred revenue and recognized as operating income when used.
+Passenger Revenue-Sale of farecards is reported as deferred revenue and recognized as operating income when used.
 Expired fare media revenue is recognized on the date of the expiration on the farecard.

-Materials and Supplies-Materials and supplies are recorded at weighted average cost, net of a reserve for obsolescence at December 31, 2022 and 2021 of \$89.0 million and \$89.0 million, respectively.
+Materials and Supplies-Materials and supplies are recorded at weighted average cost, net of a reserve for obsolescence at December 31, 2023 and 2022 of \$94.8 million and \$89.0 million, respectively.

-Employee Benefits-In accordance with GASB Statement No. 68, Accounting and Financial Reporting for Pensions and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date, the Authority recognizes a net pension liability for each qualified pension plan in which it participates, which represents the excess of the total pension liability over the fiduciary net position of the qualified pension plan, or the Authority's proportionate share thereof in the case of a costsharing multiple-employer plan, measured as of the pension plans' measurement dates.
+Employee Benefits-In accordance with GASB Statement No. 68, Accounting and Financial Reporting for Pensions and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the

+Measurement Date, the Authority recognizes a net pension liability for each qualified pension plan in which it participates, which represents the excess of the total pension liability over the fiduciary net position of the qualified pension plan, or the Authority's proportionate share thereof in the case of a cost-sharing multiple-employer plan, measured as of the pension plans' measurement dates.
 Changes in the net pension liability during the year are recorded as pension expense, or as deferred inflows of resources or deferred outflows of resources depending on the nature of the change, in the year incurred.
-Those changes in net pension liability that are recorded as deferred inflows of resources or deferred outflows of resources that arise from changes in actuarial assumptions or other inputs and differences between expected or actual experience are amortized over the weighted average remaining service life of all participants in the respective qualified pension plan and recorded as a component of pension expense beginning with the year in which they are incurred.
-Projected earnings on qualified pension plan investments are recognized as a component of pension expense.
-Differences between projected and actual investment earnings are reported as deferred inflows of resources or deferred outflows of resources and amortized as a component of pension expense on a closed basis over a five-year period beginning with the period in which the difference occurred.
+Those changes in net pension liability that are recorded as deferred inflows of resources or deferred outflows of resources in actuarial assumptions or other inputs and differences between expected or actual experience are amortized over the weighted average remaining service life of all participants in the respective qualified pension plan and recorded as a component of pension plan investments are recognized as a component of pension expense.
+Differences between projected and actual investment earnings are reported as deferred inflows of resources or deferred outflows of resources and amortized as a component of pension expense.
+Differences between projected and actual investment earnings are reported as deferred inflows of resources or deferred outflows of resources and amortized as a component of pension expense.